Oswald Mosley: Post-war politics

 In the wake of the 1958 Notting Hill race riots, Mosley briefly returned to Britain to stand in the 1959 general election at Kensington North.
 He led his campaign stridently on an anti-immigration platform, calling for forced repatriation of Caribbean immigrants as well as a prohibition upon mixed marriages.
-Mosley's final share of the vote, within the Kensington North constituency, was just 8.1%.
+Mosley's final share of the vote, within the Kensington North constituency, was 8.1%.
 Shortly after his failed election campaign, Mosley permanently moved to Orsay, outside Paris.

 In 1961, he took part in a debate at University College London about Commonwealth immigration, seconded by a young David Irving.
 He returned to politics one last time, contesting the 1966 general election at Shoreditch and Finsbury, and received 4.6% of the vote.
 After this, he retired and moved back to France, where he wrote his autobiography, My Life (1968).
 In 1968, he remarked in a letter to The Times, "I am not, and never have been, a man of the right.
 My position was on the left and is now in the centre of politics."

-In 1977, Mosley was nominated as a candidate for Rector of the University of Glasgow.
-He polled over 100 votes and finished last.

 Mosley's political thought is believed to have influenced some early proponents of the organic farming movement in Great Britain.
 The agricultural writer and ruralist Henry Williamson put the theories of "blood and soil" into practice, which, in effect, acted as a demonstration farm for Mosley's ideas for the BUF.
 In The Story of a Norfolk Farm (1941) Williamson recounts the physical and philosophical journey he undertook in turning the farm's worn-out soil back into fertile land.
 The tone contained in this text is more politically overt than in his nature works.
 Throughout the book, Williamson makes references to regular meetings he had held with his "Leader" (Mosley) and a group of like-minded agrarian thinkers.
-Lady Eve Balfour, a founder of the Soil Association, supported Mosley's proposals to abolish Church of England tithes on agricultural land (Mosley's blackshirts "protected" a number of East Anglian farms in the 1930s from the bailiffs authorised to extract payments to the Church).
+Lady Eve Balfour, a founder of the Soil Association, supported Mosley's proposals to abolish Church of England tithes on agricultural land (Mosley's blackshirts protected a number of East Anglian farms in the 1930s from the bailiffs authorised to extract payments to the Church).
 Jorian Jenks, another early member of the Soil Association, was active within the Blackshirts and served as Mosley's agricultural adviser.